 According to Building a Culture of Learning, The Foundation of a Successful Organization, businesses with a culture of learning and knowledge-sharing are more competitive and their workforce is more engaged.

 The possibilities for professional development can be made simple without spending much of your time and money.
-Below you will find several suggestions you can include in your employee development plans if your company is serious about improving your employees' skillset.
+Below you will find several suggestions you can include in your employee development plans if your company is serious about improving your team members' skillset.

 Mentoring is one of the most popular employee development activites included in an employee development plan.
 The idea is that you match less experienced team members with those who have more years of experience on their backs.
-In developer terms, this means parking up juniors with mid-level and senior developers.
+In developer terms, this means parking up juniors with mid-level and senior developers, or even managers.